-•Lab Pre-Assignment (OWL Labs): is to help you prepare yourself for the lab you will be doing.
+◆Lab Pre-Assignment (OWL Labs): is to help you prepare yourself for the lab you will be doing.
 There will be calculations, safety questions, and topic questions to help you understand what you are doing in the lab.
 This assignment must be completed before coming to lab and will be due on Sunday at 11:59 PM the week of the experiment.
+If the lab pre-assignment is not completed you will not be able to do lab.

-•Chapter Assessments (OWL Lecture) are hard deadlines and extensions will not be granted.
-You will have two attempts at the chapter assessment.
-The Chapter Assessments questions are to assess your learning of that Chapter and to help prepare you for the exam.
+•Exam Preps (OWL Lecture) are hard deadlines and extensions will not be granted.
+You will have two attempts at the exam prep.
+The Exam Prep questions are similar (not identical) to what you will see on the actual exams.
 Do not wait until the last minute to complete the prep.